rjo6615/DnD/README.md

 Run `npm run build` to generate the production build of the client.
 The `npm start` script runs this build step before launching the server so deployments always serve the latest assets from `client/build`.

+## Database Indexes

+The server ensures critical MongoDB indexes at startup so common lookups stay performant:

+- `users.username` (unique)
+- `Campaigns.dm`
+- `Campaigns.players` (multikey)
+- `Campaigns.campaignName`

+If you run manual migrations or restore data, re-running the server will recreate any missing indexes automatically.

 ## Environment Variables

 The server uses a `config.env` file for configuration.
 Ensure the following variable is set: